 Change your medical or dental plan

-Each year during open enrollment, from November 1 to 30, you have the opportunity to change your medical or dental plan.
-You can make changes for any reason.
+Each year during open enrollment (November 1 to 30), you have the opportunity to change your medical or dental plan.
 If you need to make a change during other times of the year, you need to provide proof of the qualified life event, such as marriage or birth, that corresponds with the plan change.

 Changes during open enrollment